Updated June 25th, 2022 by TraveltheGreekWay

 - Souvala Beach, known for its thermal waters, rocky, is fantastic for fresh fish meals on the north of Aegina

 - Vagia Beach, in very beautiful nature, sandy with a beach bar on the northeast side of Aegina.

-Paleochora medieval “ghost” village and fortification is a top Aegina attraction.
-Paleochora, which became Aegina’s first capital, was founded in 896 AD by Aegina citizens as away as possible from the sea to avoid the devastating pirates’ raids.
-The village was flourishing until 1537 when notorious pirate Barbarossa destroyed and burnt everything but the churches.
+Paleochora, or else the Aegina Mystras, is an abandoned medieval village, and one of the most popular sites on Aegina island.
+The village was founded in 896 AD by Aegina citizens as a way of protecting themselves from the constant pirates’ raids.
+The village was flourishing until 1537 when notorious pirate Barbarossa destroyed and burnt everything but the churches which stand still today.

 Some of the churches have been renovated and parts of their frescoes have been replaced.
 All the chapels have a simple Eastern Orthodox layout, in some with fragments of frescoes, an altar by the door, icons, and slightly different architecture.
 There are also fragments of the fortification of Paleochora on the east side of the hill.

-Put on light hiking shoes, bring plenty of water with you, a hat, and sunscreen – if you are visiting during the summer.
+Put on light hiking shoes, bring plenty of water with you, and a UPF sun protection hat – if you are visiting during the summer.
 Apart from the chapels, there is no other shade in the area or any facilities.

 Aegina Hiking Trails

 Aegina covers an area of 85 square kilometers most of which have a volcanic origin.
-This is mostly observed in the central and southern part of the island, which consists of petrified lava.
-An interesting place for the volcano funs.
+This is mostly observed in the central and southern parts of the island, which consists of petrified lava.
+Aegina is an interesting place for the volcano funs.